Denver Author Defending Biodiversity

 Chandler said that finding the good news is — for the most part — easy.
 It’s not too difficult finding the bad news, ither.

-“If you focus on the bad news people think it’s hopeless,” Graham said.
+“If you focus on the bad news people think it’s hopeless,” Chandler said.
 “In the book, we say, ‘Here’s a phone number, get involved and show your support.’ ”

 Chandler and Graham also included a story about the Herb Research Foundation in Boulder, which separates myth from fact in the world of herbal remedies.
 On it’s advisory board is U.S. Department of Agriculture economic botanist James Duke–also known as “Uncle Sam’s medicine man.”
 Chandler traveled with Duke across Indonesia in 1993.